 *** South Africa ***

 Government Accountability Project (GAP) provides advocacy and legal assistance to whistleblowers.
-With a 16-person staff, it can provide advice and referrals.
+It can provide advice and referrals.
 However, direct legal representation by GAP attorneys is only possible in a fraction of cases.
 GAP has developed special expertise in dealing with whistleblower rights, nuclear weapons facility clean-ups, food safety, laws on environmental protection, and national security abuses.

-National Whistleblowers Center is a non-profit advocacy organisation based in Washington, DC, providing support for whistleblowers in court and before Congress.
+National Whistleblower Center is a non-profit advocacy organisation based in Washington, DC, providing support for whistleblowers in court and before Congress.